LieBtrau/cat-repeller/piezo.md

 ## Changes
 * A03400 was not available, so I used an SI2308DS instead.
 It's a 60V/2A NMOS-transistor.
-* PMEG10020ELRX was not available, so I used another SOD123F diode instead.
+* PMEG10020ELRX was not available, so I used a SDM2100S1F-7 diode instead.

 ## Duty cycle of the NMOS-transistor
 The duty cycle of the square wave should be between 55% and 75%.
 Closer to 55% is better.